Tsardines/dolly/README.md

-# apothecary
+# Dolly
-This is a single page portfolio that's inspired by vintage apothecary labels and advertisements.
+This is **Dolly**, a single page portfolio that's inspired by 1950s labels and advertisements.